lennyleadership/FenXiHuaXue_handbook/content/docs/01 Mass Spec LC-MS/Part 05 Troubleshooting/10_systematic_troubleshooting.md

 Recovery is determined by comparing the peak areas of extracted samples with those of neat solutions spiked (postextraction) into a blank matrix.
 Because both samples have the matrix ingredients present, the matrix effects can be considered the same for extracted samples and postextraction spiked samples.
 Any differences in response can now be considered to be due to extraction recovery.

-The matrix effect[^1] is determined by comparing peak areas of neat solutions spiked (postextraction) into blank matrix with those of other neat solutions.
+The matrix effect[^1] is determined by comparing peak areas of neat solutions spiked (postextraction) into `blank matrix` with those of other neat solutions.
 Because the analytes are not extracted, the analyte should have the same response in postextraction spiked samples and in neat solutions.
 The matrix ingredients, therefore, cause whatever differences are noted in the responses.

 A useful method to assess matrix suppression is postcolumn infusion of an analyte into the MS detector.
 The extracted blank matrix is injected by an autosampler onto the analytical column.
 The setup is shown in Figure 3.
 The purpose of postcolumn infusion with analyte is to raise the background level so that the suppression matrix will show as negative peaks.
 This setup has been successfully used to identify and troubleshoot matrix suppression peaks.

+During LC/MS/MS method development for analysis of a nucleoside compound and its metabolite, lower and inconsistent signals of the metabolite peak were observed.
+An aqueous–organic mobile phase and a silica column were used.
+The extraction method was a simple protein precipitation.
+The lower signal was due to matrix suppression, which was confirmed by postcolumn infusion portrayed in Figure 4.
+A broad suppression band was observed around the analyte peak. <u> (1) The problem was overcome by diluting the extracted sample five-fold with the weaker elution solvent, in this case, acetonitrile</u>.
+The suppression was no longer observed, and the method has since been validated and successfully used for routine sample analysis.

 <figure>
   <img width = "540" src = "/docs/images/Screenshot 2022-10-15 214516.png"/>